 Although exciting, entering your freshman year of college is a huge change.
-There are new people to meet; you’re potentially living in a new town or state and may be experiencing newfound independence.
-Here are a few basic tips to help you have a smooth transition.
+There are new people to meet, and you’re potentially living in a new town or state and may be experiencing newfound independence.
+Here are a few basic tips to help you make a smooth transition.

 Allow yourself to be nervous.

 It is more than okay to feel a few pre-college jitters or even more than a few especially as move-in day creeps closer and the summer draws to an end.
 People tend to underestimate, as did I, the immensity of change that college truly holds.
 You’re living more or less on your own, there are hundreds of new people to meet, new subjects to learn, and the ever-looming prospect that you have to know what you’re doing 100% of the time.
 First, every freshman is feeling the same nerves as you.
 And, second, no one knows what they’re doing 100% of the time.
 Definitely take the time to prepare yourself for the change!
 This includes confronting your anxieties and recognizing them as normal.
 Breathe and get excited!